Římov (České Budějovice District): Administrative division

+Etymology

+The initial name of the settlement was Hřimov.
+It was derived from the personal name Hřim, meaning "Hřim's (court)".
+From the early 15th century, the name Římov was used.

 Geography

 Římov is located about 12 km south of České Budějovice.
 It lies in the Gratzen Foothills.
-It is located on the left bank of the Malše River.
+The highest point is at 554 m above sea level.
+The municipality is situated on the left bank of the Malše River.
+The Stropnice River flows along the northern municipal border.

-On the Malše River just above the village there is the Římov Reservoir providing drinking water for large portion of South Bohemia.
+On the Malše River just above the village is the Římov Reservoir providing drinking water for large portion of the South Bohemian Region.
 The dam, completed in 1978, is 47.5 m high and 290 m long at crest.
-It has a volume of 33.8 million m³.
+The reservoir has a volume of 33.8 million m³.

 History

-The first written mention of Římov dates from 1395.
+The first written mention of Římov is from 1395.
 The village was founded probably in the 13th century and belonged to lower aristocratic families.

-In 1626 Římov became property of Duke of Eggenberg, the owner of the castle in Český Krumlov.
+In 1626, Římov became the property of the Duke of Eggenberg, the owner of the castle in Český Krumlov.
 In the same year the duke gave Římov to the Jesuits and they established there a pilgrimage site with large Way of the Cross in 1648.
-The Way contains 25 stations and every year many people are starting their pilgrimage tradition right in Římov.